PERFORMING ARTS: MUSIC CONCENTRATION

 If after the first week of classes the instructor feels the student does not meet the required proficiency for an ensemble the instructor will notify the student.

-Any student enrolled in an ensemble, with the exception of Auburn Chamber Orchestra and College Chorus and A Cappella Ensemble, must enroll in Applied Music Lessons.
+Any student enrolled in an ensemble, except Auburn Chamber Orchestra and College Chorus and A Cappella Ensemble, must enroll in Applied Music Lessons.

 |Course Number||Course Name||Audition||Audition Requirements|